lesialin/fixed_point_operation/readme.md

 # Fixed-Point Operation

-This repo is for 8 bits fixed point operation, the function include:
+This repo is for fixed point operation, the function include:

 - fixed to float conversion
 - float to fixed point convertion